Why Mold Loves Ductwork

 Amateur remediation errors: applying household cleaner on visible mold, this kills surface mold but doesn't address deep contamination and can spread spores through the HVAC system.
 Removing vent covers mold yourself, disturbs spores and sends them airborne.
 Running fans while mold is visibly present, distributes spores throughout the home.

-Discovering contamination?
-Halt HVAC operation if possible, avoid disturbing the affected area, and phone Omega Air Duct Cleaning for professional assessment.
+Finding mold?
+Stop HVAC operation if possible, don't touch the affected area, and phone Omega Air Duct Cleaning for professional assessment.

 Insurance Claims and Documentation

-Omega Air Duct Cleaning provides comprehensive documentation for Palm Harbor mold remediation projects.
+Omega Air Duct Cleaning provides detailed documentation for Palm Harbor mold remediation projects.
 Customers with insurance claims benefit from our structured paperwork and before/after evidence.

 "Insurance-related mold caused by documented events (roof leaks, plumbing failures, flooding) may be covered by homeowners insurance."